idkwhyiamsogood/fast-ToDo-on-react/README.md

 # fast ToDo on react
-just wanna complete somthign simple and check can i create todo without using internet or any outer information
+just wanna create something simple and do it functionality